typlog/docs/docs/content-api.md

 ---
 title: Content API
-description: 'Content API delivers published content including posts, episodes, and moments in machine-readable formats.
-Developers can use the content
+description: |
-API to create a custom website, app, or other things.'
+  Content API delivers published content including posts, episodes, and moments in machine-readable formats.
+Developers can use the content API to create a custom website, app, or other things.
-position: 2
+position: 7
 ---

 # Content API